JimMarshall35/3dArkanoids/README.md

 https://github.com/chen0040/cpp-spline

 VS 2019
-All files are in one folder but there are filters in the visual studio project
+All cpp/h files are in one folder but there are filters in the visual studio project.
+The editor project does have folders